 Cleaning a hat

-Our hats are handcrafted using only the finest premium natural materials: wool, wood and cotton fiber, agave, wheat and Carludovica palmata.
+Our hats are handcrafted using only the finest premium natural materials: wool, wood fiber, agave and wheat straw.

 Wool felt hat